Celebrating 150 years of the railway to bathurst

 SAT 6 - MON 8 June 2026

-150 years later, join Transport Heritage NSW and NSW TrainLink as we celebrate this remarkable milestone that transformed the Central West.
+Now, 150 years later, join Transport Heritage NSW, Transport for NSW and Bathurst Regional Council as we commemorate this milestone with a weekend of steam train experiences in the Central West.

 PRESENTED BY